Do submit your CV!

 - Check any spelling, grammar and other mistakes: a CV littered with errors affect the credibility of your application.

-- Please submit all application documents either in French or in English, the two official languages used at CERN.
+- Please submit all application documents either in French or in English, the two official working languages used at CERN.

 And now come the tips: how to stand out from the crowd!